korrigans84/DBMS-java-minibase/README.md

 	at tests.BMDriver.runTests(BMTest2020.java:88)
 	at tests.BMTest2020.main(BMTest2020.java:786)
 ```
-We have tried to debug this error, and we have find that te error occurrs in the `lookup` method of Bufmgr class, where `ht[hash(pageNo)]` is always null.
+We have tried to debug this error, and we have find that the error occurs in the `lookup` method of Bufmgr class, where `ht[hash(pageNo)]` is always null.
-**EDIT :**
-With the new Test4, there is not problem in more.